Vegan French Toast Recipe

 When it comes to serving up the ultimate easy vegan French toast, sometimes all you need are a few different sides to make everything come together.
 Here are some ideas to help you make the best brunch possible!

-A plate of vegan French toast with fruit.
+A plate of vegan French toast with fresh fruit on top and surrounded by small pieces of strawberries and blueberries.

 Is French toast vegan?